drunkard/ceph-readable-doc/html/_sources/radosgw/notifications.rst.txt

        }
    ]}

-- awsRegion: zonegroup
+- awsRegion: The zonegroup.
-- eventTime: timestamp indicating when the event was triggered
+- eventTime: The timestamp, indicating when the event was triggered.
-- eventName: for list of supported events see: `S3 Notification Compatibility`_.
-Note that the eventName values do not start with the `s3:` prefix.
+- eventName: For the list of supported events see: `S3 Notification Compatibility`_.
+Note that eventName values do not start with the `s3:` prefix.
-- userIdentity.principalId: user that triggered the change
+- userIdentity.principalId: The user that triggered the change.
 - requestParameters.sourceIPAddress: not supported
-- responseElements.x-amz-request-id: request ID of the original change
+- responseElements.x-amz-request-id: The request ID of the original change.
-- responseElements.x_amz_id_2: RGW on which the change was made
+- responseElements.x_amz_id_2: The RGW on which the change was made.
-- s3.configurationId: notification ID that created the event
+- s3.configurationId: The notification ID that created the event.
-- s3.bucket.name: name of the bucket
+- s3.bucket.name: The name of the bucket.
-- s3.bucket.ownerIdentity.principalId: owner of the bucket
+- s3.bucket.ownerIdentity.principalId: The owner of the bucket.
-- s3.bucket.arn: ARN of the bucket
+- s3.bucket.arn: The ARN of the bucket.
-- s3.bucket.id: Id of the bucket (an extension to the S3 notification API)
+- s3.bucket.id: The ID of the bucket.
+(This is an extension to the S3 notification API.)
-- s3.object.key: object key
+- s3.object.key: The object key.
-- s3.object.size: object size
+- s3.object.size: The object size.
-- s3.object.eTag: object etag
+- s3.object.eTag: The object etag.
-- s3.object.versionId: object version in case of versioned bucket.
-  When doing a copy, it would include the version of the target object.
-  When creating a delete marker, it would include the version of the delete marker.
+- s3.object.versionId: The object version, if the bucket is versioned.
+When a copy is made, it includes the version of the target object.
+When a delete marker is created, it includes the version of the delete marker.
-- s3.object.sequencer: monotonically increasing identifier of the change per object (hexadecimal format)
+- s3.object.sequencer: The monotonically-increasing identifier of the "change per object" (hexadecimal format).
-- s3.object.metadata: any metadata set on the object sent as: ``x-amz-meta-`` (an extension to the S3 notification API)
+- s3.object.metadata: Any metadata set on the object that is sent as ``x-amz-meta-`` (that is, any metadata set on the object that is sent as an extension to the S3 notification API).
-- s3.object.tags: any tags set on the object (an extension to the S3 notification API)
+- s3.object.tags: Any tags set on the object.
+(This is an extension to the S3 notification API.)
-- s3.eventId: unique ID of the event, that could be used for acking (an extension to the S3 notification API)
+- s3.eventId: The unique ID of the event, which could be used for acking.
+(This is an extension to the S3 notification API.)
-- s3.opaqueData: opaque data is set in the topic configuration and added to all notifications triggered by the topic (an extension to the S3 notification API)
+- s3.opaqueData: This means that "opaque data" is set in the topic configuration and is added to all notifications triggered by the topic.
+(This is an extension to the S3 notification API.)

-.. _PubSub Module : ../pubsub-module
 .. _S3 Notification Compatibility: ../s3-notification-compatibility
 .. _AWS Create Topic: https://docs.aws.amazon.com/sns/latest/api/API_CreateTopic.html
 .. _Bucket Operations: ../s3/bucketops